Comparisons12 min read

 Linear

-Linear launched in 2019 and immediately made a whole section of the dev world realize they'd been tolerating bad UX for way too long.
-The whole pitch is speed and simplicity — the app loads almost instantly, the keyboard shortcuts are actually good, and the interface doesn't make you feel like you're filing taxes.
+Linear launched in 2019 and immediately showed a lot of the dev world that we'd been tolerating awkward UX for way too long.
+The core idea is speed and simplicity — the app loads almost instantly, keyboard shortcuts actually feel natural, and the interface doesn't make you feel like you're filing taxes.

-I'll be honest: the first time I opened Linear after years of Jira, it felt like someone had opened a window.
+I'll be straight: the first time I opened Linear after years of Jira, it felt like someone had opened a window.
 Everything was just there.
-(I spent a genuinely embarrassing amount of time just navigating around for the fun of it.
-That's not something you do in Jira.)
+I spent a genuinely embarrassing amount of time just navigating around because it was actually enjoyable.
+You don't exactly do that in Jira.

 Key Features

-• Cycles — Linear's version of sprints.
-They're simpler and less ceremony-heavy than Jira sprints, which some teams love and others find limiting.
+• Cycles — Linear's take on sprints.
+They're simpler and less process-heavy than Jira sprints, which some teams love and others find too loose.

-• Projects & Initiatives — A clean way to group issues under larger goals, with progress tracking that's genuinely visual and intuitive.
+• Projects & Initiatives — A clean way to group issues under larger goals, with progress tracking that's genuinely visual and easy to understand.

-• Linear AI — Automatic issue summaries, sub-issue generation from descriptions, and a surprisingly capable AI-assisted issue creation flow.
-It's actually saved me real time — I'd estimate it cuts my issue-writing time by about 30%.
+• Linear AI — Automatic issue summaries, sub-issue generation from descriptions, and solid AI-assisted issue creation.
+It's genuinely saved me time — I'd say it cuts my issue-writing time by about 30%.

-• Git Integration — Connect GitHub or GitLab and Linear automatically updates issue statuses when PRs are merged.
-This is smooth and it works reliably.
+• Git Integration — Connect GitHub or GitLab and Linear automatically updates issue statuses when PRs merge.
+It's seamless and reliable.

-• Keyboard-First Navigation — Press C to create an issue anywhere.
-Press G then I to jump to inbox.
-It's snappy in a way that genuinely respects your time.
+• Keyboard-First Navigation — Press C to create an issue from anywhere.
+Press G then I to jump to your inbox.
+It respects your workflow in a way most tools don't.

-• Roadmaps — Visual timelines that are cleaner than Jira's, though less configurable.
+• Roadmaps — Visual timelines that are cleaner than Jira's, though not quite as customizable.

 Linear Pricing (2026)